Arômes de Pavie Saint-Emilion Grand Cru 2016 - Second Vin

 About the estate:

 The grand cellars of Château Pavie are befitting of its status as a Premier Grand Cru Classé A, achieved in 2012.
-The vineyard, like the cellars, has been completely restructured over the last few vintages by Gérard Perse, who has embodied the estate’s revival since its acquisition in 1998.
-His commitment to both viticulture and finance is total: the plots spanning the plateau and southern slope now cover 37 hectares, situated between the estates of Pavie-Decesse, Larcis-Ducasse, and La Gaffelière.
-The wine’s style achieves a balance—unique so far on the Right Bank—between the utmost richness and a precisely calibrated nobility of texture.
+Both the vineyard and the cellars have been completely restructured over the past few vintages by Gérard Perse, who has embodied the estate’s revival since his acquisition in 1998.
+His commitment—both in terms of cultivation and financial investment—is total: the plots spanning the plateau and the southern slope now cover 37 hectares, situated between the estates of Pavie-Decesse, Larcis-Ducasse, and La Gaffelière.
+The wine’s style achieves a balance—unique so far on the Right Bank—between the utmost fullness and a precisely calibrated nobility of texture.
 The great terroirs speak with flamboyant majesty, provided one is willing to wait at least a decade; otherwise, one risks missing the true complexity of the estate.
 (The 2000 vintage, tasted recently, demonstrated exceptional elegance and fullness.)
 The 2016 and 2017 vintages have gained even more nuance and have reached their peak.
 Those in a hurry can already invest in Esprit-de-Pavie: a sappy and very flavorful Bordeaux for less than 20 euros!

 Guide Hachette des vins